 Once you have successfully found tenants then you’ll still need to be prepared to pay for basic running and maintenance costs for the property as well.

-How much tax do I have to pay on income from a buy to let property?
+How much tax do I have to pay on income from a buy-to-let property?

 Any income you make from letting the property will be subject to income tax, if that income pushes you over your personal allowance.
-The personal allowance is the amount of income you can earn each tax year without having to pay tax, and for the 2023/24 tax year is £12,570.
+The personal allowance is the amount of income you can earn each tax year without having to pay tax, and for the 2024/25 tax year is £12,570.

-However, you will be able to deduct most expenses from the payable amount, as long as you can prove they’ve been incurred solely for the purpose of renting and maintaining the property.
+However, you should be able to deduct most expenses from the payable amount, as long as you can prove they’ve been incurred solely for the purpose of renting and maintaining the property.
 These include insurance policies, the costs of general maintenance and repairs (but not improvements), services such as gardeners or cleaners, and various legal costs.
 You can find out more about income tax for landlords and how exactly these allowances work here on GOV.uk.

 Landlords used to be able to deduct their mortgage interest before paying tax, which meant higher rate taxpayers could benefit from 40% tax relief on their mortgage payments.
 However, this has been gradually reduced over time, so that all landlords, regardless of whether they pay tax at the basic, higher or top rate, are given a flat-rate tax credit based on 20% of their mortgage interest.

 You can deduct certain costs from any gain, such as estate agent’s and solicitor’s fees, Stamp Duty when you bought the property and the cost of any improvements you’ve made, such as fitting a new bathroom.
+However, there are concerns that Capital Gains Tax may be raised in the October Budget, so if you’re considering buy to let, you may want to wait until then to see if any changes are announced, and how they might affect you longer term.

-Buy to let as a limited company
+Buy-to-let as a limited company

 One growing trend for avoiding some of these strict taxation rules is to consider setting up your buy-to-let properties in a limited company structure.
 A record 47,400 new buy-to-let companies were formed last year alone, according to estate agent and property services company Hamptons.
 Owning property or properties and earning income from them as a company subjects you to different tax rules than if you own them as an individual.
 This is because a company is treated as a separate legal entity to its owner or owners.